Lil-BigBoy/meeseeks/README.md

-# meeseeks
+# Mr. Meeseeks
-A webpage to buy Meeseeks Boxes.
+This is a webpage to discover Mr. Meeseeks and purchase Meeseeks Boxes.